ImageMagick/Usage-Markdown/morphology/index.md

 What it does is use a specialized kernel to measure the distance of each foreground pixel from the shapes 'edge'.
 More specially it measures the pixels distance from a 'zero' or 'black' color value.

-It however only works with pure binary (white on black) shapes, though as you will see later you can modify a anti-aliased shape to work with the distance method.
+It however only works with pure binary (white on black) shapes, though as you will see later you can modify an anti-aliased shape to work with the distance method.
 And only with specially designed [Distance Kernels](#distance_kernels).

 The distance kernel is applied to the image so that each pixel is assigned the smallest pixel value plus the kernel value for that distance.